SyarifZapata/guidesantai/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.0.

+## Instalation
+1. First you need to run 'npm install'
+2. If you find error with Sass run 'npm rebuild node-sass' or follow instruction given from the error message
+3. If you get problem with bcrypt, try to uninstall 'npm uninstall --save bcrypt' and install it again
+4. install postgreSQL
+5. create a database and grant access to an owner
+6. create .env in root folder add following lines, for the facebook_appID you should go to facebook developer page and create an app.

+PORT =
+DB_NAME =
+DB_HOST =
+DB_USER =
+DB_PASS =

+COOKIE_SECRET =
+FACEBOOK_APP_ID =
+FACEBOOK_SECRET =

+7. open terminal run 'ng build --watch'
+8. open another terminal run 'nodemon server'

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.